DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *"The question is not whether you will be saved.
 The question is whether you will learn to swim."*

+# Chapter 36: Conclusion

-# Chapter 36: Conclusion: The Future of the Experiment
+### Chapter 36: Conclusion: The Future of the Experiment

 *The child stood in the ruins of the old world, her hand resting on the ancient stone.
 She could feel it humming with a frequency that resonated in her bones, in her blood, in the very core of her being.
 Around her, the new world was taking shape—not the sterile, technological future her parents had feared, but something organic, alive, connected.*